Product Support & Resources

 Multi-unit buildings often contain shared walls, common ventilation paths, and complex gas piping systems.
 A leak in one unit can migrate quickly into neighboring apartments, hallways, or utility spaces, increasing the potential for widespread damage, injury, or loss of life.

 Standard smoke alarms and carbon monoxide detectors cannot detect natural gas.
-To meet modern safety expectations, a dedicated natural gas alarm should be installed in every room containing a gas-burning appliance.
+To meet modern safety expectations, a dedicated natural gas alarm should be installed in every room containing a natural gas burning appliance.

 For effective early detection, alarms must be mounted high on the wall, within 12 inches of the ceiling, where rising methane accumulates first.